 We drove up the very dark approach road for approximately two miles.
-The complete lack of lighting aside from the moon was almost eerie.
+The complete lack of lighting, aside from the moon, was almost eerie.
 We reached the parking areas before we could even see the home.
 Once parked, we caught one of the very frequent shuttles.
-The shuttle ride is only a few minutes and we soon turned the corner and got our first glimpse of the large Norway spruce lit with a dense array of Christmas lights with the home looming in the background.
+The shuttle ride is only a few minutes and we soon turned the corner and got our first glimpse of the large Norway spruce glowing from thousands of Christmas lights with the home looming in the background.
 It was a pretty dramatic sight!

 Shopping and dining options at the house

-Though Asheville is in the temperate South, remember the city is in the Smoky Mountains and December temps can be quite brisk for those more accustomed to mild Decembers.
-Fortunately, the outdoor seating area in the café was warmed with heat lamps where we had coffee and one of the many sweet treats available for purchase.
+Though Asheville is in the temperate South, the city is in the Smoky Mountains and December temps can be quite brisk for those more accustomed to mild Decembers.
+Fortunately, the outdoor seating area in the café was warmed with heat lamps, so we relaxed with with coffee and one of the many sweet treats available for purchase.
 There are other dining options available including the Stable Café but we had eaten dinner before our arrival so dessert was plenty.
 We also browsed through several shops and picked up an ornament to commemorate both our trip and our first Christmas together.
-A few minutes before 9:00 pm we headed back to the check-in podium, eager to begin our tour of Biltmore House.
+A few minutes before 9:00 pm, we headed back to the check-in podium, eager to begin our tour of Biltmore House.

 Touring the House

 Once we checked in, we were directed to the main entrance.
 The tour is self-guided which essentially means following the rope line through the home.
-The decorations were beyond rich and ornate, over-the-top really.
-But in a building as over-the-top as Biltmore, it worked.
+The decorations made rich and ornate and understatement.
+Over-the-top would have been a more apt description, but in a building as over-the-top as Biltmore, it worked.
 Each room was packed with holiday greenery and lights.
 Musicians performed Christmas music at various points along the tour.
 The biggest disappointment - though completely understandable for safety reasons - was that the candlelight came from electronic candles.
 Words can only give a partial impression so I will let the photos speak for themselves.

 Visiting the Grounds and Antler Hill Village & Winery

-As mentioned, the Candlelight Christmas Evenings ticket permits you to visit the estate grounds, Antler Hill Village and Biltmore Estate Winery the day of or after your candlelight tour.
-We took advantage and returned Sunday morning to explore the outdoor parts of Biltmore.
-The estate was designed by Frederick Law Olmsted, the landscape architect behind New York City's Central Park and the grounds of the U.S. Capitol building, and features a landscaped "grand garden" close to the home.
+As mentioned, the Candlelight Christmas Evenings ticket permits you to visit the estate grounds, Antler Hill Village and Biltmore Estate Winery the day of or the day after your candlelight tour.
+We took advantage of this and returned Sunday morning to explore the outdoor parts of Biltmore.
+The estate was designed by Frederick Law Olmsted, the landscape architect who created New York City's Central Park and the grounds of the U.S. Capitol building.
+A prominent feature was a landscaped "grand garden" close to the home.
 The up-close views of the home as well as the Pisgah National Forest from the surrounding terraces were beautiful.
 I am not a huge flower and plant person, but I did enjoy strolling through the garden.
 I imagine these are stunning in the spring while everything is in bloom.
 I would definitely recommend spending some time outside the home when you visit Biltmore.

 Antler Hill Village and Biltmore Estate Winery

-After we finished exploring the gardens, we returned to our car and headed to our final stop, the Antler Hill Village and Biltmore Estate Winery, a scant two miles away.
+After we finished exploring the gardens, we returned to our car and headed to our final stop, the Antler Hill Village and Biltmore Estate Winery.
+The property is so vast, these were two miles away.
 Antler Hill Village is a collection of shops and restaurants and is the location of Biltmore's own winery.
 There is also an exhibit on the history of the estate and a petting "farm" for the kids...and for me!
-We had a big breakfast in Asheville earlier in the morning so we did not eat, but we visited the winery and tasting room as well as browsing the shops.
+We had a big breakfast in Asheville earlier in the morning so we did not eat, but we visited the winery and tasting room as well as browsed the shops.
 I don't drink so I can't tell you anything about the wine or the tasting experience, but my then-girlfriend tried several different wines and seemed to enjoy the experience.
-I would not put Antler Hill or the winery on the "must see" list when visiting Biltmore, but if you have the time, it's worth checking out.
+I would not put Antler Hill or the winery on the "must see" list when visiting Biltmore, but if you have time, it's worth checking out.

 Though the price was quite steep, visiting Biltmore Estate at Christmas was a great experience.
-I don't know if it is something I would repeat at $100 per person, but it is most definitely worth visiting, especially if you love Christmas.
+I don't know if it is something I would repeat at $100 per person, but it is most definitely worth the relatively short drive from Atlanta, especially if you love Christmas.
 Combine the estate with Asheville and the nearby Smoky Mountains and you will have a great weekend getaway in western North Carolina!